HSBC Stock Price Today (July 2026) — HSBC Holdings plc Analysis & Key Metrics 2026-07-17

-HSBC Holdings plc (HSBC) is trading at $91.40, down 0.64% today (as of May 2026).
+HSBC Holdings plc (HSBC) is trading at $100.61, up 0.09% today (as of July 2026).
 The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Financial Services growth opportunities.

 Concise, actionable data for investors